-The Adrien Dubouché National Museum is self-guided.
-A leaflet is given to each visitor as they enter, giving essential information about the museum.
+The Adrien Dubouché National Museum is available to visit without a guide.
+A leaflet is given to each visitor as they enter, containing essential information about the museum.
 The leaflet presents the different areas, and explains the main stages in the history of ceramics.

-For more in-depth information, explanatory porcelain panels can be found throughout the museum, providing essential information for understanding the history of ceramics.
+For more in-depth information, explanatory porcelain signs can be found throughout the museum, which provide essential information for understanding the history of ceramics.

 On the first Sunday of every month, entrance to the museum is free for everyone, a great opportunity to discover the museum’s collections and the temporary exhibitions with family or friends.

 Every year, the museum puts on a series of guided tours known as “Les Lundis du musée” (Mondays at the Museum) when a tour guide takes you on a guided tour of the collections.
 A free cup of tea is provided by the Friends of the Museum association at the end of the tour.